 We have found that having a comfortable holster helps put your mind at ease with the knowledge your gun is secure and easily accessible if the need arises.
 Perhaps even more important is that the right fitting IWB holster properly conceals the fact you are even carrying.

 How Long Should You Try Each IWB Setup?

 As you can see, there are many factors to consider when it comes to the comfort of IWB holsters.
 We know from experience that finding the right holster can be as personal as finding the right firearm or shoes.
 Just remember that even when you make that informed choice, it might take some time to get used to carrying IWB as well as drawing and firing.
 We recommend that you carry in one position for a few days and then try another until you find the best spot for your day to day activities.

-Remember to choose the right pant size, a gun that best fits your frame and a holster that allows for adjustments to ride-height and cant.
-Also consider your holster as part of your CCW system and consider a proper gun belt to keep your holster safely in place.
-Try driving with your holster in different positions to find the best position for you.
+Remember to choose the right pant size, a gun that best fits your frame, and a holster that allows for adjustments to ride-height and cant.
+Also consider your holster as a part of your CCW system and consider a proper gun belt to keep your holster safely in place.
+Try driving with your holster in different positions to find what works best for you.

 Comfort is one of the most important factors to consider in not only your everyday clothing but in your concealed carry system too.
 IWB holsters can be not only physically but also mentally comfortable, especially when you keep the factors we mentioned above in mind when choosing your holster.